Thriller! A Cruel Picture -

 The Bitter Tea of General Yen -

-If all Frank Capra's name means to you is sentimental Americana, you need to check this love story set in 1932 China.
+story set in 1932 China.
 Political turmoil abounds and two American missionaries on the eve of their wedding go to a provincial town to save a group of orphans.
 Husband and wife (Barbara Stanwyck) are separated and the notorious General Yen (played brilliantly by the Denmark-born Nils Asther) saves the wife from turmoil and proceeds to hold her (somewhat) against her will, fascinated by her and her attraction to him, seemingly confident that she'll fall in love with him given time.
 You can call it melodrama if you want, but I never think that's a bad thing.
 Interracial love between a strong woman taken directly from her wedding day to a tradition-minded Chinese general set and shot in 1932 directed by the so-called tradition-minded Frank Capra?
 I'll take it.
 Excellent stuff all around in writing and acting, but I'd especially want to single out major props for the set design.

 The Outrage -